s-jag/bill_chat_v2/README.md

 5. **LLM query answering with provided context** (with careful prompt to ensure fidelity).

 This setup, inspired by ZeroEntropy’s methods, can significantly improve accuracy of answers in our congressional bill chatbot.
 The system will quote the bill’s text for answers, making the responses transparent and trustworthy, which is crucial for users (e.g., policy analysts, lawyers, or citizens reading bills).

-In the next section, we’ll discuss some **business foresight and strategic considerations** for ZeroEntropy itself – how can they improve further, and how do they stand relative to other solutions like Contextual AI or LangChain, to put our work in context.